Dialog-IF/aamachine/readme.txt

 This textfile uses UTF-8 encoding.

-This archive contains version 0.1 of the Å-machine specification, and version 0.2 of the tools and official javascript interpreter.
+This archive contains version 0.2 of the Å-machine specification, and version 0.2.1 of the tools and official javascript interpreter.

+Version number:

+	The version number has three parts:

+	* The first part changes when there are compatibility-breaking changes to the specification.

+	* The second part changes when there are backwards-compatible changes to the specification (i.e. a 0.2 interpreter must be able to run any 0.1 story).

+	* The third part is incremented when the tools are improved without changing the specification.

 About the Å-machine: